shreyakhapekar24/Vehicle-Detection/README.md

 Website Integration:

 In addition to the Vehicle Detection and Counting System project, a dedicated website has been created to provide users with an interactive and informative experience.
 This website allows users to fully grasp the benefits and real-world applications of the project.

+Link to access the website: https://shreyakhapekar24.github.io/Vehicle-Detection-and-Counting-System-using-OpenCV/

 Here are the key features and components of the integrated website:

 1. Chat Support: The website includes a chat option that allows users to interact with a support representative or chatbot.
 Users can ask questions, seek assistance, or request additional information about the project.